 - Wash Bhetki fish chunks and rub Lemon Juice and half of the salt to fish pieces and leave those for 1 hour.

-- Make a paste of Green Chilies.
+- Now make a paste of Green Chilies.

-- In a bowl take Mustard Paste, grated Coconut, Green Chili paste, salt, Turmeric Powder and Mustard Oil and mix those using a spoon.
+- In a bowl take Mustard Paste, grated Coconut, Green Chili paste, salt, Turmeric Powder, and Mustard Oil as well.

 - Marinade fish chunks with this paste and give those an overnight stand (5-6 hours).
 This step is important to get super soft Paturi.